 If electric shock occurs:

-Check if your electrician is properly licensed by asking to see their electrical contractor’s licence, doing a licence check on our website or by calling Fair Trading on 13 32 20.
+Check if your electrician is properly licensed by asking to see their electrical contractor’s licence, doing a licence check on our website or call Fair Trading on 13 32 20.

 Electric shocks received in wet areas are more likely to be fatal than in other locations as they often involve bare feet, minimum clothing and water.
 Take extra care near swimming pools.